Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Preliminaries

 Since the action in mod $d$ homology of $\mathcal{A}_{g,1}$ (resp. $\mathcal{B}_{g,1}$, resp. $\mathcal{AB}_{g,1})$ still stabilizes the Lagrangian $A_d$ (resp. $B_d$, resp. both Lagrangians), we have a commutative diagram:

 There are of course similar diagrams for $\mathcal{B}_{g,1}$ and $\mathcal{AB}_{g,1}$.

-Our main obstacle in proving a Singer-type result for $\mathbb{Z}/d$-homology spheres is that in almost no case is the rightmost vertical arrow surjective.
+The main obstacle for us in proving a Singer-type result for $\mathbb{Z}/d$-homology spheres is that in almost no case is the rightmost vertical arrow surjective.
 This is due to the fact that the map $GL_g(\mathbb{Z})\rightarrow GL_g(\mathbb{Z}/d)$ is not in general surjective.

 We now proceed to compute the image of the handlebody subgroups in $Sp_{2g}(\mathbb{Z}/d)$.
 For this we take advantage of the description of these stabilizer subgroups as semi-direct products.
 We may however, by the kernel-cokernel exact sequence, record for further reference the action in integral homology of the mod $d$ handlebody subgroups: